sqlxpert/lights-off-aws/README.md

 ## Software Updates

-* When CloudFormation template changes are published, Lights Off-related stacks and StackSets can be updated in-place.
+* When CloudFormation template changes are published, Lights Off stacks and StackSets can be updated in-place.

 * When AWS Lambda function source code changes are published, it is easier to create a new stack or StackSet such as `LightsOff02`, set its Enable